luizgolima/swiftui-calculator-app/README.md

 # SwiftUI Calculator App
-This is a simple calculator app developed in SwiftUi.
-It is able to perform basic arithmetic operations such as addition, subtraction, multiplication, and division etc.
+This is a calculator app built with SwiftUI.
+The app allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
+The app also includes a percentage and a positive/negative number function.

 ## Usage
 The app opens to a simple calculator interface that can be used to perform basic arithmetic operations.
 The interface includes the following buttons: